suncoast-devs/handbook/lessons/prework/mindset.md

 Success in our program will require you to focus on a growth mindset.
 During the course check in with yourself to see if you are experiencing a fixed mindset.

-## Getting out of your comfort zone
+## Getting Out of Your Comfort Zone

 Surprise!
 You are already out of your comfort zone!
 You've signed up for this class which is a huge step.
 You have left your comfort zone which is the